-5 Tips on Finding Leading Growth Stocks - Cabot Wealth Network
+5 Tips For Finding Growth Stocks with Promise

 And lastly, it’s probably a mistake to look at the stocks that led the last big rally or those that dominate headlines on financial sites.
 If everyone else is reading about it, you know you’re not early—and you may just be late.

-No, the best way for the individual investor to find great growth stocks is to screen the markets for growth characteristics.
+No, the best way for the individual investor to start finding growth stocks is to screen the markets for growth characteristics.
 Stock screening technology is available for free from just about any financial website, including Yahoo Finance, Google Finance or the website of your own online broker.

 The Wilshire 5000 Index was established in 1974 to track the value of every stock on the market that represents a firm headquartered in the United States and that trades on U.S. exchanges and has widely available pricing information.
 The market grew to a high of over 7,500 stocks in 1998, but has now shrunk to just over 3,500, but that’s still a lot of choices.